The Hobart Handler 140 MIG welder is a great portable MIG and flux core welder.

 There seems to be a lot of cross fertilization of components as this Hobart wire welder sports many Miller parts, which is a definite plus point as it makes the parts easier to source.

 There is the Hobart 5/3/1 warranty.
 Five year warranty on the transformer.
-Three years on Electronics (the drive motors, rectifiers) and one year on the welding gun.
+Three years on the electronics (the drive motors, rectifiers) and one year on the welding gun.
 The regulator is limited to 90 days warranty.

 Hobart Welding Products also produces welding helmets and tools for the welder.
 You can order the Hobart 140 welder as a welder on its own or with some of Hobart’s own brand options.

-When you buy your Hobart 140 you may want to get a pot of Hobart MIG Nozzle Gel.
+When you buy your Hobart 140 you may want to get a pot of Hobart MIG Nozzle Gel from Amazon (*Paid Link).
 This gel stops weld splatter sticking to your MIG nozzle when used.
-Non toxic, odorless, non flammable, doesn't cause porosity and is silicon free.
+Non toxic, odorless, non flammable, doesn’t cause porosity and is silicon free.
 It is available in a 16oz Jar.

-Some Hobart Pliers.
+Some Hobart Pliers from Amazon (*Paid Link).
 They are universal multi function welding pliers designed with a comfort grip and a spring loaded handle.
-A quality tool that you will need if you don't already own a pair.
+A quality tool that you will need if you don’t already own a pair.

 Of course if you are a beginner a good helmet, gloves and apron are also must haves.